neo4j-examples/neo4j-movies-template/README.md

 * `npm install` (if `package.json` changed)
 * `bower install` to install the styles
 * `cp config/settings.example.js config/settings.js`
+* if you are using the flask api then edit `config/settings.js` and change the `apiBaseUrl` to `http://localhost:5000/api/v0`
 * `gulp` (starts the app on [http://localhost:4000/](http://localhost:4000/) )